Faure Gnassingbé: Assumption of power and legitimacy

-Legitimacy

 A day after his father's death, the National Assembly received clear instructions to dismiss Natchaba and elect Gnassingbé in his place, which would legalize his succession, which took place on 6 February 2005.
 Gnassingbé's election was unanimously approved by the deputies (98% of them were members of the ruling party) who were present in the National Assembly at the time; the opposition was not represented in the National Assembly due to its boycott of the 2002 parliamentary election.
-The members of Gnassingbé's party did not want to challenge the army's choice.
+The members of Gnassingbé's then-party, the Rally of the Togolese People (RPT), did not want to challenge the army's choice.
 The parliament also eliminated a constitutional requirement that elections be held within 60 days of the president's death, enabling the younger Gnassingbé to rule until the expiration of his father's term in 2008.

-Under pressure from others in the region, and particularly Nigeria, later in February 2005 Gnassingbé announced that new elections would be held within 60 days, but said that he would remain in office in the meantime.
-However, on February 21, the National Assembly reversed some of the constitutional changes that it had made so as to allow Gnassingbé to assume power, although it did not instruct him to resign.
+Under pressure from others in the region, and particularly Nigeria, later that month 2005, Gnassingbé announced that new elections would be held within 60 days, but said that he would remain in office in the meantime.
+However, on 21 February, the National Assembly reversed some of the constitutional changes that it had made so as to allow Gnassingbé to assume power, although it did not instruct him to resign.
 This was construed as a way of pressuring him to stand down with dignity.
 To change the constitution during a period of transition was itself an unconstitutional act, but this did not deter Gnassingbé's allies.

-On February 25, Gnassingbé was nominated by delegates of the ruling party, the Rally for the Togolese People, as the party's presidential candidate.
+On 25 February, Gnassingbé was nominated by delegates of the ruling party, the Rally for the Togolese People, as the party's presidential candidate.
 He was also chosen as head of the party.
-Shortly afterwards, he announced that he would step down as president during the interim period.
-Bonfoh Abass was appointed by the National Assembly to replace him until the election on April 24, 2005.
+Shortly afterwards, under mounting domestic and international pressure, Gnassingbé announced that he would step down as president during the interim period and Bonfoh Abass was appointed by the National Assembly to replace him as acting president until the election on 24 April.

 Bonfoh was considered by some to be a puppet of the military elite and the Gnassingbé family.
 Gnassingbé competed with the main opposition candidate, Emmanuel Bob-Akitani, a retired engineer of the state-owned mining company and the second most important person in the opposition coalition after Gilchrist Olympio.
 Olympio could not take part in the election, since the constitution required that any candidate must have lived for at least 12 months in Togo, and Olympio had been in self-imposed exile for fear that he would be murdered by the Eyadema clan like his father.

 In the election, Gnassingbé received slightly more than 60% of the votes, according to official results.
 The RPT refused to allow oversight during the counting of the ballots.
 The EU and the Carter Center deemed the elections to be fraudulent.
 Mass protests by the coalition of opposition parties led to the killing of over 1,000 citizens by security forces.
 40,000 refugees fled to neighboring Benin and Ghana.